-SUT JHALLY: The worlds have intertwined in many ways from female porn stars appearing in music videos to directors such as Gregory Dark who switched from making films like Hootermania and New Wave Hookers to shooting videos for artists such as Britney Spears, Mandy Moore and Counting Crows.
+SUT JHALLY: The worlds have intertwined in many ways from female porn starts appearing in music videos to directors such as Gregory Dark who switched from making films like Hootermania and New Wave Hookers to shooting videos for artists such as Britney Spears, Mandy Moore and Counting Crows.
+The worlds of music and pornography come most explicitly in the Matt Zane film Backstage Sluts where a number of prominent stars such as Mark McGrath from Sugar Ray and Fred Durst of Limp Bizkit are shown playing out their fantasies.